front-end-foundations/session1/readme.md

 ## Homework

-Note: the finished files I was working on in class can be [downloaded](https://github.com/front-end-foundations/session1/tree/work) from the `work` branch of this repo for reference.

-1. download an FTP application and try logging into your server account from home / work
+1. Download an FTP application and try logging into your server account from home / work.
-1. join the slack channel
+1. Join the slack channel.
 1. Download the original files as distributed in class and, using the steps below, try to recreate the design we did in class.
 1. Examine the provided homework samples (in the homeworksamples folder) in Chrome and, using the developer tools, pick two or three formatting features and try to apply them to your page.
+Be sure to Google any CSS properties you are unfamiliar with.
 1. Upload your efforts to oit2.scps.nyu.edu as outlined below and send a link to you file via the *frontend-foundations* slack channel

+Note: the finished files I was working on in class can be [downloaded](https://github.com/front-end-foundations/session1/tree/work) from the `work` branch of this repo for reference.

 ## Reading
 * [HTML5 for Web Designers](https://html5forwebdesigners.com) - chapters 1, 2, 5 and 6. (online - no need to purchase the book)